12 Ways To Use Composite Decking In Your Outdoor Space

 Decks don’t have to be square or rectangular.
 In fact, they often look better with some curves to offset the geometric lines of the house.
 The rounded edges of this Trex Transcend deck make it a more attractive destination and one of our favorite Trex deck ideas.
 A cut-out for the tree is also an unexpected yet welcome feature.
 Here are the complete how-to instructions for building a platform deck.

 The railing is an often overlooked part of a deck.
 While its primary function is practical, deck railings can actually be an aesthetic feather in your deck’s cap.
 The key is to make it look like it belongs.
 In this case, the top rail matches the Trex deck while the posts and spindles match the furniture.
 This makes for a cohesive look.
-Explore some other decking and railing combinations from Trex.

 Outdoor planters bring nature closer, making a deck seem more inviting.
 While there are many styles of garden containers available, you can create a sleek, contemporary look with Trex cube planters that match the deck.
-Here’s how to build a beautiful modern planter in one afternoon.

 In the Pits

 A sunken conversation pit, complete with propane fire table, attracts guests like moths to a flame.
 No pit?
 No problem!
 Trex boards can easily be used for built-in benches even if there’s no sunken space like this one.
 It will require the support of a wooden frame, however.
-See an example of a Trex built-in bench here.